UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 - Blind or disabled, or living with a disabled family member

-The maximum annual income level for a household of one is $18,075 for Medicaid eligibility.
+The maximum annual income level for one household is $18,075 for Medicaid eligibility.
 A household of two is $24,353.

 If pregnant, members receive health coverage 12 months after giving birth if they notify Health First Colorado or Child Health Plan Plus about their pregnancy.

 You can find an affordable plan when you buy from the Colorado health insurance marketplace.
-The marketplace has six metal tiers to choose from, each varying with coverage options.
+The marketplace has six metal tiers, each varying with coverage options.